eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/indent/README.md

 - `"flatTernaryExpressions": true` (`false` by default) requires no indentation for ternary expressions which are nested in other ternary expressions.
 - `"offsetTernaryExpressions": true` (`false` by default) requires indentation for values of ternary expressions.
 - `"offsetTernaryExpressionsOffsetCallExpressions": true` (`true` by default), handles an edge case for call expressions nested in ternary.
 It's only effective when `offsetTernaryExpressions` is set to `true`.
+- `"offsetMultilineExpressions": true` (`false` by default) requires indentation for multiline nodes in the "list" (e.g. ArrayExpression, ObjectExpression, CallExpression parameter, and more).
 - `"ignoreComments"` (default: false) can be used when comments do not need to be aligned with nodes on the previous or next line.
 - `"tabLength"` (default: 4) when using tabbed indentation, the indentation used to calculate the insertion value of the template string
-- `"offsetMultiLineInList": true` (`false` by default) requires indentation for multi-line nodes in the "list" (e.g. ArrayExpression, ObjectExpression, CallExpression parameter, and more.).

 Level of indentation denotes the multiple of the indent specified.
 Example: